Shilin District: History

 The name Shilin was derived from Pattsiran, the indigenous Ketagalan word for "hot springs".
 It was then transliterated into Chinese as "八芝蘭" (Bāzhīlán (Pat-chi-lân)), which has been written as Pat-chi-na or Pachina.

 Prior to Han Chinese settlement, the area was home to the Kimassauw community (麻少翁社) of the Taiwanese indigenous peoples.
 During the Qing era, a fort was set up, later called Zhilan Yi Bao (first fort/settlement of Pattsiran, 芝蘭一堡).
 By the late Qing dynasty, "many literary talents from Shilin had passed the imperial examination", prompting the local gentry to rename it Shilin (士林), meaning "congregation of scholars and talents".

 In the 1920s under Japanese colonial rule, the area was organized as Shirin Village (士林庄) and in 1933 Shirin Town (士林街), under Shichisei District (七星郡), Taihoku Prefecture.
 In 1945 after World War II, it was modified to Shilin Township (士林鎭), Taipei County (臺北縣).

 Shilin is foremost a residential district and has several famous neighborhoods, such as Waishuangxi (外雙溪) and Tianmu.
 Kuomintang leader Chiang Kai-shek lived in Shilin after moving the Chinese Nationalist government to Taiwan after the Chinese Civil War.
 The district is divided up into 51 villages (里), which are further divided up into 987 neighborhoods (鄰).

 The district can be said to be the origin of culture in Taipei.
 During the Qing Dynasty, many private, public and community schools were opened in the area.
 During the Japanese era, a national learning center was set up at Zhishanyan.

 Education

 Shilin has three universities: Ming Chuan University, Soochow University, and the Chinese Culture University.
 Several international schools, including the Taipei American School, Taipei Japanese School, The Primacy Collegiate Academy and Taipei European School are located in this district.
 The district is also home to two vocational colleges, four senior high schools, eight junior high schools, and twenty elementary schools.

-The National Taiwan Science Education Center is also located in this district, along with the Taipei Astronomical Museum, the Shung Ye Museum of Formosan Aborigines, and the world-renowned National Palace Museum.
+The National Taiwan Science Education Center is also located in this district, along with the Taipei Astronomical Museum, the Shung Ye Museum of Formosan Aborigines, and the National Palace Museum.